* President suffering complications after cancer surgery

 Chavez's abrupt exit from the political scene would be a huge shock for the South American OPEC nation.
 His oil-financed socialism has made him a hero to the poor majority but critics call him a dictator.

-Chavez is still set to be sworn in on Jan.
+He is still set to be sworn in on Jan.
 10, as spelled out in the constitution.
-If he were to die or had to step aside, new elections would be held within 30 days, with Maduro running as the ruling Socialist Party (PSUV) candidate.
+If he were to die or had to step aside, new elections would be held within 30 days, with Maduro running as the ruling Socialist Party candidate.

 Last year, Chavez staged what appeared to be remarkable comeback from the disease to win re-election to a new six-year term in October despite being weakened by radiation therapy.
 But he returned to Cuba for more treatment within weeks of his win.

-And one opposition leader suggested on Thursday that legislators should form an official commission to visit Cuba and assess the president's condition for themselves.
+The opposition has insisted that the government should stick to the Jan.
+10 date, and on Thursday one opposition leader said they should form an official commission to visit Cuba and assess the president's condition for themselves.